 What classes do I really like and do well in?
 Satisfactory completion of a particular high school course can be a good indicator of success in a subsequent college course in the same field.
 For example, if a high school English honors class went well you might be ready for a U of M literature and/or composition course.

 Will I measure up?
 U of M courses offered through CIS have prerequisites related to GPA, junior/senior standing, class rank, and/or grades in a specific course.
 These are valid ways to assess your readiness, but not the only ones.
 If you have reason to believe you can succeed in a particular course but do not meet the eligibility criteria, discuss this with the CIS teacher or high school counselor.
-Ask what you can do to be considered for the class; often it means providing a recommendation from the teacher of a related class you’ve done well in.
+Ask what you can do to be considered for the class.

 Do I have enough time to commit to this class?
 Ask yourself if you have the time necessary to study and complete the homework in a rigorous college course.
 Consider, perhaps with a high school advisor, the number and nature of any other advanced courses you may be taking.
 Think about nonacademic demands on your time and energy, too—jobs, sports, music, clubs, family, and friends.
 Good time management skills are a plus when it comes to college coursework, but knowing when to say “no” or “not now” is a good skill to have, too.